 Asa Gosman testifies as Montauk fisherman's trial focuses on false fishing counts

-Discrepancies between internal business records and official reports filed with federal fisheries regulators has taken center stage in the federal government’s case against a Montauk commercial fishing captain.
+Discrepancies between internal business records and official reports filed with federal fisheries regulators have taken center stage in the federal government’s case against a Montauk commercial fishing captain.

 Key witnesses for the government laid the foundation of its contention that fisherman Christopher Winkler of Montauk illegally overharvested more than $800,000 in fluke and black sea bass between 2014 and 2016.
 He has pleaded not guilty.